 3. Ask for permission to use their photos

 Lastly, don’t forget to ask for permission to use their photos.
 Make sure to also include links to client websites so that potential customers can validate the testimonials and view your work for themselves.
+Offering to link to a client’s website can also be helpful in encouraging them to agree to give you a testimonial, as backlinks can help them boost their own site’s SEO.

 Ways to use testimonials